-The average Facebook post lasts 3 hours.
+The average Facebook post lasts up to 3-4 hours.
 That’s it!
-Of course it depends on the algorithm and how many followers or fans you may have at that time.
-A good rule of thumb is not to post more than 1x every 3 hours.
+Of course, it depends on the algorithm and how many followers or fans you may have at that time.
+A good rule of thumb is not to post more than a few times a week.

 A Tweets LifeCycle

 Tweets last for 18 minutes on average according to data from Moz.
 No wonder we can tweet a lot more vs. post over at Facebook.
 Just be careful not to tweet too much within 18 minutes.
 1x is enough.

 Let’s do the math: 1440 minutes per day / 18 minutes = 80 times per day or 3.3 tweets per hour.
 (That would not count your conversations via Twitter or Re-Tweets.)

 However, you can easily tweet a Pinterest pin to gain a little extra along the way for your pin.